“… by turns emphatic, fragile, bold, tender and wild…” – Gramophone Magazine.

 After college, Christina Sandsengen began her studies at the Norwegian Academy of Music with Erik Stenstadvold.
 During her bachelor’s degree, she spent a period of time studying at the Conservatorio Superior de Música ‘Manuell Castillo’ in Sevilla, Spain.
 Upon finishing her studies in Norway, she travelled to France to take further lessons with Gérard Abiton.
 She has also participated in masterclasses with many internationally acclaimed guitarists such as Eliot Fisk, Fabio Zanon and Aniello Desiderio.

 Christina Sandsengen plays a wide range of repertoire, with particular focus on Romantic music.
 Her passion for the classical guitar inspired her to establish the Oslo Gitarskole, that was Norway’s leading school for classical guitar, where she has hosted masterclasses with international guitarists such as Xuefei Yang, Carlo Domeniconi and Anders Clemens Øien.
-She is also a board member of the Classical Guitar Association of Norway, and regularly gives concerts and masterclasses across the globe alongside other top artists from the international guitar scene.
+She was also a board member of the Classical Guitar Association of Norway, and regularly gives concerts and masterclasses across the globe alongside other top artists from the international guitar scene.
 Christina Sandsengen was also a board member of the Norwegian Guitar Festival.
 Her musical contributions are recognised by National Association of Recording Arts The Recording Academy, and she is also a Associate Member of the Grammy Academy.
 She has Also participated as a jury member for the Norwegian Equivalent of the Grammys.